LukeGrahamLandry/franca/docs/generics.md

 in the first example is arbitrary (they could have different names), it just makes it easy to remember which function to call to instantiate it.
 - You can mix the styles.
 A function in an overload set can still have `$const` parameters.
+- In the first example (`count`) your program is dependent on compliation order because it can only be called after being explicitly instantiated which can be very annoying.
+  The second example (`left_is`) avoids this problem because one of the types in its signature is returned by the same function that instantiates it.
+  So you can't refer to the type that would require that overload until it's been created.

 ## Where Synthesis